AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 int[] arr = {23, 45, 12, 67, 34};

-// Initialize to FIRST element, not 0!
+// Initialize to FIRST element, never to 0

 int max = arr[0];

-for (int i = 1; i < arr.length; i++) // Start at 1
+for (int i = 1; i < arr.length; i++) // start at 1

-if (arr[i] > max)
+if (arr[i] > max) max = arr[i];

 System.out.println(max); // 67